Posted by Jackson Peos in Health / Nutrition

 For years we have been told that the maximum amount of protein the body can use in a single meal is around 0.4 grams per kilogram of body weight.
 For an 80 kg person, this would equate to around 32 grams of protein per meal.
-Following these recommendations, many have avoided consuming a single serving of protein beyond these dose limits, in fear of some of the protein being “wasted”.
+Following these recommendations, many have avoided consuming a single serving of protein beyond these dose limits of fear that some of the protein being “wasted”.

 23 young healthy adults who were resistance-trained were recruited for this study.
-The subjects were randomly assigned into either an exercise or a resting group, with each group consuming two meals containing different doses of protein, in random order with a one week break in between.
+The subjects were randomly assigned into either an exercise or a resting group, with each group consumed.
+Every two meals containing different doses of protein, in random order, with a one-week break in between.
 All subjects had their protein synthesis rate, protein breakdown rate, and whole-body protein net balance measured before and after consuming the meals with varying doses of protein following either a resistance training session or a time-matched period of rest.

 Both meals were calorie matched (1300 kcal) with 100 grams of carbohydrate and 70 grams of fat in each meal, alongside the protein dose.
-(If you are wondering why the fat is so high, the protein was coming from beef burger patties!)
+(If you wonder why the fat is so high, the protein comes from beef burger patties!).

 The two levels of protein intake per meal were as follows: